CzternastyHembre/IT1901-ITP/docs/Release 1/README.md

 ### Core
 The [core module](https://gitlab.stud.idi.ntnu.no/it1901/groups-2021/gr2124/gr2124/-/tree/main/casino/core) contains all the classes and logic that the application uses to play the different casino games.
 It is independent of all the UI and filesaving.

-Since our app is a casino, all the logic of how blackjack, roulette and slots are played, happens here in the different packages inside the module.
+Since our app is a casino, all the logic involving the roulette and user happens here in the different packages inside the module.
 The core module contains classes to handle and represent the logic behind these games.

 ### UI
 All the classes and logic of how the UI and buttons work happens in the [UI module](https://gitlab.stud.idi.ntnu.no/it1901/groups-2021/gr2124/gr2124/-/tree/main/casino/ui).
 The UI of our project is to show a start-page where users could either log in or create a new user.
 Then the user will be routed to the roulette game with the user used in the log in is the active user.